datahaus/datahaus.construction/kitchen/README.md

 ## Downstairs Kitchen

-- Downstairs kitchen, counters and cabinets
+- Downstairs gourmet kitchen, counters and cabinets
 - The old bathroom will be converted to a pantry

 <a href="img/kitchen.jpg"><img src="img/kitchen.jpg" style="width:100%; max-width: 1200px"></a><br><br>